skills17/euroskills-web-development-2023/src/modules/module-b/description.md

 # Module B — Dynamic website with server-side rendering

-The goal of Module B is to create a server-side rendered websites which customers can use to manage their API usage and billing.
+The goal of Module B is to create a server-side rendered website which customers can use to manage their API usage and billing.
 It is possible to use additional libraries in the frontend for interactivity, but rendering must be performed by the server-side framework, and _not_ by a client-side framework calling an API.